Kaiserreich/Kaiserreich-4-Bug-Reports/Readme.md

 # Kaiserreich Bug Tracker

-Welcome to the Kaiserreich GitHub, it is no longer used for coding, but is now used for bug tracking.
+Welcome to the Kaiserreich GitHub, used for all your bug tracking needs!

-All bugs are welcome here, for KR4, KRDH or the music mod.

-As normal with bug reporting, the more detail you give the better and try and avoid duplicate reports.
+Bugs for both KR4 and the KR4 music mod are welcome here.

+Bugs for KRDH should go here: https://github.com/KR4/Kaiserreich-Darkest-Hour

+Bugs for the KRDH music pack should go here: https://github.com/KR4/Kaiserreich-Darkest-Hour-Music-Pack

 Thanks for all your help!